-- (ii) the weld is stressed to more than 50% of the relevant maximum permissible stress as specified in AS 3990; or - (iii) the weld is subject to dynamic loading within the limits specified in Clause 1.1. - (c) FP (fatigue purposes)-to only be selected where the weld is subjected to high levels of dynamic loading where the stress ranges exceed detail Category 112 of AS 4100 or NZS 3404.1; or where they exceed 80% of the permissible stress range for Category B of AS 3990.
+- (b) SP (structural purpose)-to be generally selected where - (i) the weld is essentially statically loaded and designed to meet the appropriate requirements of AS 4100 or NZS 3404.1; - (ii) the weld is stressed to more than 50% of the relevant maximum permissible stress as specified in AS 3990; or - (iii) the weld is subject to dynamic loading within the limits of the scope of this Standard, as described in Clause 1.1. - (c) FP (fatigue purposes)-to only be selected where the weld is subjected to high levels of dynamic loading where the stress ranges exceed detail Category 112 of AS 4100 or NZS 3404.1; or where they exceed 80% of the permissible stress range for Category B of AS 3990.